-Bylaw complaints may be received by phone,email or via our website submission form.
+Bylaw complaints may be received by phone or email.
 Please be advised that we do not respond to anonymous complaints.

 When reporting a violation, the following information is required: